Session hijacking: CookieCadger

 CookieCadger is a graphical Java app that automates sidejacking and replay of HTTP requests, to help identify information leakage from applications that use unencrypted GET requests.
 It is a cross-platform open-source utility based on the Wireshark suite which can monitor wired Ethernet, insecure Wi-Fi, or load a packet capture file for offline analysis.
 Cookie Cadger has been used to highlight the weaknesses of youth team sharing sites such as Shutterfly (used by AYSO soccer league) and TeamSnap.

+CookieMonster

+CookieMonster is a man-in-the-middle exploit where a third party can gain HTTPS cookie data when the "Encrypted Sessions Only" property is not properly set.
+This could allow access to sites with sensitive personal or financial information.
+In 2008, this could affect major websites, including Gmail, Google Docs, eBay, Netflix, CapitalOne, Expedia.

+It is a Python based tool, developed by security researcher Mike Perry.
+Perry originally announced the vulnerability exploited by CookieMonster on BugTraq in 2007.
+A year later, he demonstrated CookieMonster as a proof of concept tool at Defcon 16.

 Prevention

 Methods to prevent session hijacking include: